defndaines/meiro/README.md

 ![Growing Prim's Maze](img/growing-prim-maze.png)

 But, Growing Tree can also be used to implement Recursive Backtracker.
-_Note: if you do not suffle the new edges, the resulting "maze" will mostly be a series of connected corridors._
+_Note: If you do not shuffle the new edges, the resulting "maze" will mostly be a series of connected corridors._
 ```clojure
 (require '[meiro.growing-tree :as grow])